tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 path-metric-type:
 : A base  identity for supported path metric types as defined in {{!RFC3630}}, {{!RFC3785}}, {{!RFC5440}}, {{!RFC7471}}, {{!RFC8233}}, {{!RFC8570}}, and {{?I-D.ietf-pce-sid-algo}}.
 : The unit of the path metric value is interpreted in the context of the path metric type.
-The derived identities SHOULD describe the unit and maximum value of the path metric types they define.
+The derived identities MUST describe the unit and maximum value of the path metric types they define.
 : For example, the measurement unit is not applicable for the number of hops metric ('path-metric-hop').
 Conversely, the bound of the 'path-metric-loss', defined in 'ietf-te-packet-types', is defined in multiples of the basic unit 0.000003% as described in {{!RFC7471}} and {{!RFC8570}}.

 lsp-provisioning-error-reason: